weikailin/cs3120-toc/Spring-2025/syllabus.md

   by yourself and understand everything in it.
 We trust and expect students to follow these policies vigilantly.

-### Quizzes
+**Pre-reading and reflection.**
 This course (and actually many courses) encourages reading and thinking indepedently.
 Hence, pre-reading and reflection is required.
-For each week, we will post some pre-reading material of the coming week.
+For each week, we will post some pre-reading material of the coming week on Thursday.
 The materials may be a textbook section or an online video, but they shall be short and readable in 10-20 minutes.
-You shall read / watch them and submit a short quiz, often due on Mondays at 10pm.
+You shall read / watch them and submit a short survey (or quiz), often due on Mondays at 10pm.
-In the same quiz, you will be asked to reflect on the material of the past week.
+Also in the same survey, you will be asked to reflect on the material of the past week.

-We require you to submit a total of 9 quizzes during the semester.
+We require you to submit a total of 12 pre-reading and reflections survey during the semester.
-There will be more than 9 quizzes, you are encouraged to take all of them, but only your 9 best quizzes will be counted.
+The total is capped at 12 even if you submit more.
+This is class participation, so you will likely get points as long as your submission is relevant to the course.
 Because the timing of pre-reading and reclection are essential, we disallow late submission (unless pre-approved by the instructor).
+There are 15 weeks, and we will release at least 15 surveys (if not more).
+Please finish 12 as early as you can in case you are busier later.
+Ideally, your summaries and reflections will become your big picture of this course.
+Hence, even after you have already all 12 points, you are still encouraged to submit weekly.

 <!--
 **Quizzes.** We will have regular quizzes due most Wednesday at 9:59pm